jlpteaching/ECS154B/lab1/lab1.rst

 Don’t be intimidated by the number of inputs when doing the combinational circuit.
 You can use Logisim’s **Analyze Circuit** tool, in the Project drop-down menu, to have Logisim build the circuit for you.
-To learn how to use it, click on Help :math:`\rightarrow` User’s Guide.
+To learn how to use it, click on Help → User’s Guide.
 In the User Guide, click on Combinational Analysis and read how to use it.
 You will find this tool very helpful in this and future labs.